ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 19. executed SQL select expression using select object with JOINS to combine rows and columns from multiple tables
 20. formed conjunctions of compound SQL expressions using relational operators including AND, OR, NOT functions
 21. rendered generic functions, functions passing columns as parameters with the usage of imported keyword func
+22. executed combined SQL query or select statements using union() function also eliminated any duplicates